-This is episode 3 in our series outlining the book of Acts!
+Listen to episode three of our series on the book of Acts.

 In part 1 (0-11:00), the guys briefly discuss the other Jewish messianic sects that were also in the ancient world.
 Jon comments that in his imagination, there were just two sects of Judaism, the Pharisees and the Sadducees.
 Tim responds saying that in fact, Judaism was extremely diverse.
 There were more sects and messianic movements than just the ones that were explicitly covered in the Protestant Bible, and ancient Judaism had a whole spectrum of beliefs with nominal to radical followers.